oracle-devrel/terraform-oci-cloudbricks-mysql-database/README.md

 ### Variable specific considerations
 - When using HA variable `mysql_db_system_availability_domain` is used as the preferred region but others will still be used in the event of outage.
-- If variable `mysql_db_system_is_highly_available` is set to true, the same mysql shape is deployed in each availability domains.
+- If variable `mysql_db_system_is_highly_available` is set to true, the same mysql shape is deployed in each availability domain.
 - If variable `mysql_db_system_backup_policy_is_enabled` is set to false `mysql_db_system_backup_policy_retention_in_days` and `mysql_db_system_backup_policy_window_start_time` are ignored and don't need to be defined.

 ---